JeffreyZhuang/Autopilot-documentation/STATE_MACHINE.md

 # State Machine

-The state is stored in Autopilot/plane.h: Plane::system_mode, Plane::flight_mode, Plane::manual_mode.
-The state transitions can be found in Autopilot/Modules/Commander/commander.cpp
+The state is stored in Autopilot/plane.h (Plane::system_mode, Plane::flight_mode, Plane::manual_mode).
+The state transitions can be found in Autopilot/Modules/Commander/commander.cpp.
+In each of the individual modules, there is a switch statement in the update function that determines what to execute depending on the plane's state.
+The update functions get called every loop iteration as seen in Autopilot/autopilot.cpp (Autopilot::main_task()).

 **System Modes**
 - **BOOT:** Calibrate barometer, recieve waypoints from GCS, set home position to first GPS fix.
 Once boot is complete, the transmitter is in a safe state, and the vehicle has been armed, the system mode switches to flight.